doyle-tom/DSCleaningDataProject/README.md

 * train/X_test.txt        : space delimited table of training data where the columns are ordered based on the features table

 The script loads and summarizes data by:

-1. load feature and activity information
+ 1. loading feature and activity information
  2. unifying (joining) test and training data sets using the feature information to limit loaded information to only columns relevant to the project (mean and standard deviation)
  3. summarize the unified data by subject and activity
  4. cleans the column names and activity data for readibility
  5. write clean summarized output file